Mikkomario/Utopia-Vault-Scala/README.txt

         StorableFactory parsing failures may now be handled through ErrorHandling object.
 By default the handler ignores all errors.

+        Result now allows one to group rows based on two or more tables (grouped(...) methods).

     Updates & Changes
     -----------------